-Gabrielle Little from Aurora, IL served as the marshal for the BBA Program at the 45th UIS commencement ceremony held Saturday, May 14.
-Each year the program has the privilege of selecting one undergraduate to lead the program’s graduates in the commencement ceremony.
-This person represents the highest academic, professional and personal accomplishments expected by the faculty in the program.
-Congratulations to Gabrielle!
+International student, Wei Jin, served as the marshal for the BBA Program at the 46th UIS commencement ceremony held Saturday, May 13.
+Shane Clark of Bartonville, IL served as marshal for the Peoria BBA Program.
+Each year the program has the privilege of selecting one undergraduate for each venue to lead the program’s graduates in the commencement ceremony.
+Each person represents the highest academic, professional and personal accomplishments expected by the faculty in the program.
+Congratulations to Wei Jin and Shane!

 Beta Gamma Sigma is the international honor society serving business programs accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
 Membership in Beta Gamma Sigma is the highest recognition a business student anywhere in the world can receive in a business program accredited by AACSB International.
 The society grants admission to the top 10 percent of the baccalaureate class and the top 20 percent of graduate students.

 The University of Illinois Springfield Beta Gamma Sigma Honor Society chapter inducted new members from the College of Business and Management during the induction ceremony on April 3, 2017 in Brookens Auditorium.
 A total of 86 members were included in the membership for 2017.

 The College of Business and Management congratulates the following BBA students for achieving Dean’s List status.

 Samantha Boettjer Northwestern Mutual, D. Patrick Scheina Scholarship

 Regina Hope Bolin Eugene R. and Elaine A. Wilkinson Scholarship

 Cole Buehnerkemper Northwestern Mutual, D. Patrick Scheina Scholarship and Manny Velasco Scholarship (two separate scholarships)

 Shane Michael Clarke UIS Transfer Scholarship